Resigning or removing a company director

-To fix a resignation date that is more than 28 days but is 56 days or less, you or the company may make the application to ASIC within 56 days from the claimed resignation date and using a Form 502 Application to change the cessation date of a director, providing reasons.
+To fix a resignation date that is more than 28 days but is 56 days or less, you or the company may make an application to ASIC.
+You must submit Form 502 Application to change the cessation date of a director, providing reasons, within 56 days from the claimed resignation date.
 A fee will apply.
-If ASIC accepts the application, the resignation date will be fixed as the claimed resignation date, subject to the last director requirements below.
+If we accept the application, the resignation date will be fixed as the claimed resignation date, subject to the last director requirements below.

-Applications to the court must be made within 12 months of the claimed resignation date unless the Court allows a longer period.
-If the court fixes an earlier resignation date, the Order must be lodged with ASIC by the applicant using a Form 105 Cover page for office copy of a court order within two business days of the court making the order.
+You must make your application to the court within 12 months of the claimed resignation date, unless the court allows a longer period.
+If the court fixes an earlier resignation date, you must lodge the order with ASIC using Form 105 Cover page for office copy of a court order.
+You must lodge the order within two business days of the court making the order.
 Failure to do so is an offence of strict liability and late fees will apply.

 Last director resignation has no effect

-Unless a company is being wound up, directors will also no longer be able to resign if they are the last remaining director on ASIC records, leaving a company with no directors.
-Accordingly, submissions using a Form 484 Change to company details or Form 370 Notification by officeholder of resignation or retirement to cease the last appointed director without replacing that appointment will be rejected.
+Unless a company is being wound up, directors will also no longer be able to resign if they are the last remaining director on ASIC’s records (i.e. leaving a company with no directors).
+Accordingly, submissions using Form 484 Change to company details or Form 370 Notification by officeholder of resignation or retirement to cease the last appointed director without replacing that appointment will be rejected.